Can’t start a Chevrolet due to a dead battery? Learn how to recharge (jump-start) your battery by following the

 Connect the red clamp to the positive (+) terminal.

 - Connect the other red clamp to the car’s positive (+) terminal with a good battery.

 - Connect the black clamp to the car’s negative (-) terminal with a good battery.

-- Lastly, connect the other black clamps to a strut tower bolt, ground point, or engine block of the car with a dead battery.
+- Connect the other black clamps to a strut tower bolt, ground point, or car engine block with a dead battery.

-- Start the car with the good battery
+- Start the car with a good battery.

 - Start the engine.
 If the car doesn’t start the first time, check the clamps to ensure they are making good contact.

 If your Chevrolet refuses to start, let the jumper cables be connected for another ten minutes and try again.

 When you start your Chevy, there is a high chance that a warning message will show on the Driver Information Center (DIC).
 Keep your Chevrolet running for at least thirty minutes to reset these warning messages and recharge the dead battery.

 Battery Saver Active

 A low battery warning may display on the instrument cluster when you start the car.
 This is a normal operation and should reset after the battery recharges.